 |6||Filter by the type of asset.
 You see all the asset types available in the selected repository.|

 Taxonomies provide a hierarchical, folder-like structure of categories.
-By default will search through all children of the selected node.
-If you prefer to limit your search to a specific node, select the node and deselect Include All Children
+By default, when you select a category, you'll see all assets assigned to that category or any children of the selected category.
+If you prefer to limit your search to a specific parent category, select the category and deselect Include All Children

 Note:Taxonomies and categories are available only in Oracle Content and Experience, not Oracle Content and Experience-Classic.